carbon-language/carbon-lang/docs/design/generics/details.md

 ##### Observe declarations

-Same-type constraints are non-transitive, just like other constraints such as `ImplicitAs`.
+Same-type constraints are non-transitive, just like `ImplicitAs`.
 The developer can use an `observe` declaration to bring a new same-type constraint into scope:

 ```
 observe A == B == C;